edubf22/nba-games/README.md

 | Naive Bayes   | 0.634            | 0.019 |   | 0.632                | 0.033 |
 | XGBClassifier | 0.625            | 0.031 |   | 0.611                | 0.031 |

 The problem with regular team statistics is that often they do not capture nuances in a team's play.
 For example, a team that does not have great three-point shooting may still be a decent offensive team.
 This can be overcome by looking at true shooting percentage.
 Another example is that points per game alone is not a good indicative of a team's offensive capabilities, as teams that play at a slower pace may be penalized in that category.
-Therefore, better accuracy scores would be expected by using advanced team statistics.
+Therefore2 better accuracy scores would be expected by using advanced team statistics.

 ### Advanced Team Statistics
 When working with advanced team statistics, a smaller number of features was used.
 This is because there are many overlapping advanced statistics, such as true shooting percentage and effective field goal percentage.
 Adding overlapping features to the model could result in worse performance due to increased noise.